ihucos/zpkg/README.md

 * Having distribution independent application in your home folder (e.G. for a USB stick)

 ## Limitations
-There is some assumption, that installed packages should not change files that existed before they where installed, because of hard linking layers to a unified root file system on a per package basis (jaja, I know, I know, blah, blah, blah just trust me).
-Note that this whole thing is useful for programs that alter state in you home directory, the pixels in you screen or stuff with internet data.
-Something like "System Programs" may not work.
-As an example: Bash, synaptic, apt, gnome-tweak-tool or python may not work as desired.
+There is some assumption, that installed packages should not change files that existed before they where installed, because of hard linking layers to a unified root file system on a per package basis.
+Note that something like "System Programs" may not work.
+As an example: Bash, synaptic, apt, or gnome-tweak-tool may not work as desired.
 LibreOffice, Firefox, Gimp or pylint work fine.
 So this is mainly for something like end user programs.

 ## How stable?
 Beta